 PENALTY FOR CHEQUE DISHONOUR:

-The offender committing cheque dishonor shall be punished with imprisonment for a term which may extend to one year, or with fine which may extend to thrice the amount of the cheque, or with both.
+The offender committing cheque dishonour shall be punished with imprisonment for a term which may extend to one year, or with a fine which may extend to thrice the amount of the cheque, or with both.

 Legal Advice for Cheque Dishonour by CLP: